fourmation/RestRemoteObject/README.md

 ## Rest remote objects examples

-Some examples are provided in the `examples/` directory.
-You can now transform all REST API in remote objects.
+Some examples are provided in the `examples/` directory : JIRA, ZenDesk and FlightStats !
+Now, you can transform all REST API in remote objects !

 ## Rest Adapter usages